LeoXC/paragliding_hits/README.md

 Cylinders are defined by `waypoints.kml` file and with `max_distance` variable.

 ```
-The results are saved in .cvs file, where each line have:
+The results are saved in .csv file, where each line have:
   - Filename
   - Date
   - Pilot name